erosman/CodeMirror-plus/README.md

 ### Compatibility

 All code tested on Firefox with the latest [CodeMirror](https://github.com/codemirror/CodeMirror) v5 and written in the same style as the original CodeMirror to match compatibility with CodeMirror.
+The same directory structure is maintained for ease of use.